Teleology: Science

-In modern science, explanations that rely on teleology are often, but not always, avoided, either because they are unnecessary or because whether they are true or false is thought to be beyond the ability of human perception and understanding to judge.
-But using teleology as an explanatory style, in particular within evolutionary biology, is still controversial.
+Modern science sees the 'reason' for an event as causality.
+In cases of teleonomy, wordings suggesting purpose are preferred to be avoided.
+For example, using teleological wording as an explanatory style within evolutionary biology is somewhat controversial.

 Since the Novum Organum of Francis Bacon, teleological explanations in physical science tend to be deliberately avoided in favor of focus on material and efficient explanations, although some recent accounts of quantum phenomena make use of teleology.
 Final and formal causation came to be viewed as false or too subjective.
 Nonetheless, some disciplines, in particular within evolutionary biology, continue to use language that appears teleological in describing natural tendencies towards certain end conditions.
 Some suggest, however, that these arguments ought to be, and practicably can be, rephrased in non-teleological forms; others hold that teleological language cannot always be easily expunged from descriptions in the life sciences, at least within the bounds of practical pedagogy.